inab/WfExS-backend/INSTALL.md

-# Installing the WES backend
+# Installing the Workflow Execution Service backend

 This workflow execution service backend is written for Python 3.6 and later.